webplatform/docs/tutorials/creating_basic_navigation_menus/index.md

 == the HTML5 <code>&lt;nav&gt;</code> element ==

-HTML5 defines a <code>&lt;nav&gt;</code> element, which can used to contain the primary navigation of a website, be it a list of links or a form element such as a search box.
+HTML5 defines a <code>&lt;nav&gt;</code> element that can be used to contain the primary navigation of a website, be it a list of links or a form element such as a search box.
 This is a good idea.
 Previously, we would have contained the navigation block inside something like <code>&lt;div id="navigation"&gt;</code>.
 While this works fine for styling purposes, it is a <code>&lt;div&gt;</code>, and therefore semantically anonymous.
 The <code>&lt;nav&gt;</code> element provides a consistent way to unambiguously define the primary navigation areas.
 This is good for both search